williaz/OracleExp/DDL.md

 ### CONSTRAINT creation
 - NOT NULL cannot be created "out of line"
+- ALTER MODIFY - in-line - focus on column;
+- ALTER ADD - out-of-line - focus on constraint - only way for creating composite constraints
 ```sql
 -- CREATE TABLE
 -- 1. in line